Subadditivity of shifts, Eilenberg-Zilber shuffle products and homology of lattices: Abstract

 \section{Abstract}

 We show that the maximal shifts in the minimal free resolution of the quotients of a polynomial ring by a monomial ideal are subadditive as a function of the homological degree.
 This answers a question that has received some attention in recent years.
-To do so, we define and study a new model for the homology of posets, given by the so called synor complex.
-We also introduce an Eilenberg-Zilber type shuffle product on the simplicial chain complex of lattices.
-Combining these concepts we prove that the existence of a non-zero homology class for a lattice forces certain non-zero homology classes in lower intervals.
+To do so, we define and study a new model for the homology of posets, given by the so-called synor complex.
+We also introduce an Eilenberg--Zilber-type shuffle product on the simplicial chain complex of lattices.
+Combining these concepts we prove that the existence of a nonzero homology class for a lattice forces certain nonzero homology classes in lower intervals.
 This result then translates into properties of the minimal free resolution.
-In particular, it implies a generalization of the original question.
+In particular, it yields a strengthening of the original subadditivity statement.